Home About Author Book Excerpts Reviews News.Events Video.Audio Other Work Contact

 Scott McMurren, Alaska Travelgram, March 26, 2010

-Advance praise for The Fate of Nature
+Advance Praise for The Fate of Nature

 Alaska – vast, yet vulnerable – is the roiling stage for an immense book that confronts the biggest question we’ll ever face: Do we humans have it in us to square with nature before it’s too late?
 In an extraordinary swirl of ecology, psychology, history, searing reportage, and unabashed love for his own species despite all the pain we’ve wreaked, Charles Wohlforth leaves us chastened but hopeful that just maybe we can.